 PC § 647(f) Disorderly: Under the influence of drug, controlled substance, alcohol.
 Not an aggravated felony or a crime involving moral turpitude.
 A plea to a "drug" is not a controlled substance offense because that includes non-controlled substances, and as a single term it is not divisible.
-Arguably § 647(f) is not divisible between alcohol, drug, and controlled substance.61
+Arguably § 647(f) is not divisible between alcohol, drug, and controlled substance.63

 PC § 647(i) Disorderly: "Peeping Tom".
 Not an aggravated felony.
 Should not be a crime involving moral turpitude because the offense is completed by peeking, with no intent to commit further crime.
-62
+64

 PC § 647.6(a) Annoy, molest child.
-Ninth Circuit held that this is not an aggravated felony as sexual abuse of a minor or a crime involving moral turpitude, and because of the mild conduct and lack of harm it should not be held a deportable crime of child abuse.63
+Ninth Circuit held that this is not an aggravated felony as sexual abuse of a minor or a crime involving moral turpitude, and because of the mild conduct and lack of harm it should not be held a deportable crime of child abuse.65 But it is possible that the analysis would be different in proceedings held outside the Ninth Circuit.